canonical/cloud-init/doc/rtd/explanation/introduction.rst

 In the boot stages that come after the network has been configured, cloud-init runs through the tasks that were not critical for provisioning.
-This is where it configures the running instance according to your needs, as specified in the vendor data and/or user data.
+This is where it configures the running instance according to your needs, as specified in the vendor-data and/or user-data.
 It will take care of:

 * **Configuration management**:
   Cloud-init can interact with tools like Puppet, Ansible, or Chef to apply